GrantMeAWish/grantmeawish.github.io/about.md

 permalink: /about/
 ---

 I write for fun.
-Interested in global economic and tech policy, while dabbling a bit in investing.
-Don't know what I want to focus on yet, but will figure that out as I write more.
+Topics range between technology, finance, and policy.

 ### Who's Grant

-Graduated from UC Berkeley's EECS dept. in 2020.
-Work as a Scientific Advisor at Perkins Coie LLP in their intellectual property and technology practice group.
-My thoughts are independent of my firm.
+Patent/IP law at Perkins Coie LLP, graduate of UC Berkeley.
+Thoughts are independent of firm's.

 <!-- ### Contact me